robot-tools/iconograph/README.md

 +-------------------------------------------------------------+
 ```

-Icon supports multiple image options by building Live CD-style ISO images.
-It
+Icon supports multiple image options at boot time by building Live CD-style ISO
-writes multiple ISO images to a /boot partition, and uses grub to select
+images.
+It writes multiple ISO images to a /boot partition, and uses grub to
-between them at boot time (with hotkeys for headless selection).
-A second grub
+select between them at boot time (with hotkeys for headless selection).
+A second
-instance runs inside the ISO to allow further customization.
+grub instance runs inside the ISO to allow further customization (e.g. running
+and upgrading memtest86).

 Images utilize a tmpfs overlay filesystem, so by default filesystem changes
 are discarded on reboot or upgrade.
 An optional /persistent filesystem allows